Do you take personal responsibility for your actions?

 To take responsibility for yourself means not only acknowledging your mistakes but also taking action to minimize or make reparation for the consequences of those mistakes.

-There’s an immediate cost to taking that action, but if you see it more as an investment in a better long-term outcome and in your personal growth, the cost is not a burden but a gift.
+There’s an immediate cost to taking that action, but if you see it as an investment in a better long-term outcome (and your personal growth), the cost is not a burden but a gift.

 You may not be able to completely erase the effects of your mistake, but taking action to atone for it sends the right message.

 And not only does it communicate your overall intentions to others; it also helps you realize the person you want to be and to take another step in that direction.

 Not taking responsibility is certainly easier — in the short-term

 If you can shift blame to someone or something else, you absolve yourself of the responsibility for the consequences and the suffering they cause.

 But sooner or later, your actions and their consequences come home.

 And the suffering they cause is usually worse than the cost of owning your mistakes at the outset.